 Handling Missing Sensor Readings Without Triggering False Violations

 SCADA historians frequently exhibit clock skew across distributed RTUs and PLCs.
 Before any compliance logic executes, all timestamps must be coerced to UTC, deduplicated, and sorted chronologically.
-Out-of-sequence records are flagged for manual reconciliation rather than interpolated, and the flag is computed against the original arrival order before the rows are sorted.
+Out-of-sequence records are flagged for manual reconciliation rather than interpolated — and the flag is computed against the original arrival order, before the rows are sorted, so the evidence of disorder is preserved.

 import pandas as pd